aaron-grau/curic/react/projects/bench_bnb/bench_bnb_i.md

   * `_removeMarker` --> accepts a marker as an argument; removes marker from map and from `markers`

-We need to invoke `#_updateMarkers` when the component mounts and whenever the component receives new props.
+We need to invoke `#_updateMarkers` when `BenchMap` mounts and it receives new props.
 Use the appropriate `React` [lifecycle methods][lifecycle-methods].

 [lifecycle-methods]: https://facebook.github.io/react/docs/component-specs.html

 ---

-####### warning unfinished below!

-* When the `BenchMap` component is mounted, register an event listener on change of the `BenchStore`.
-* When the event occurs, create markers for every bench in the array.
-* Confirm that your bench markers appear on your map.
-Nice!
-* One last change: since it doesn't make sense to fetch any markers from the API until we know where the map is, move the `BenchActions.fetchAllBenches` from the `Index` to the `idle` event of the map.
-  [Read this documentation][event-doc] to learn about Google Map events.

 ## Phase 6: Filtering by Map Location

-When the map idles, we are going to use its current bounds to request only benches within the map bounds.
+When the map idles, we are going to use its current bounds to request only benches within the boundaries of the map.
 First, let's prepare the back end to search by bounds.

+---

 ### Back End Prep